Robert-van-Engelen/tinylisp/README.md

 ## Project code

 Lisp in 99 lines is written in a Lisp-like functional style of structured C, lines are 55 columns wide on average and never wider than 120 columns for convenient editing.
-It supports double precision floating point, has 21 built-in Lisp primitives, a REPL and a simple garbage collector.
+It supports static scoping, double precision floating point, has 21 built-in Lisp primitives, a REPL and a simple garbage collector.
 Tail-call optimized versions are included for speed and reduced memory use.

 - [tinylisp.c](src/tinylisp.c) Lisp in 99 lines of C with double precision
 - [tinylisp-commented.c](src/tinylisp-commented.c) commented version in an (overly) verbose C style